brawlins/brettrawlins.com/src/posts/2013-04-02-setting-up-dynamic-virtual-hosts-on-your-mac.md

 echo 'Hello World!' > ~/Sites/newdomain.com/index.html
 ```

-Now visit [http://local.newdomain.com/](http://local.newdomain.com/){:target="_blank"} in your browser and you should see "Hello World!".
+Now visit <a href="http://local.newdomain.com/" target="_blank">http://local.newdomain.com/</a> in your browser and you should see "Hello World!".

 That's it!